globaldatanet/schedule-sagemaker-notebooks/README.md

 5. Under Targets, choose Lambda function.
 6. Choose your function from the list
 7. Choose Configure details
-8. Add a name for your event, such as 'Stop-Notebooks-Event', and a description.
+8. Add a name for your event, such as '''Stop-Notebooks-Event''', and a description.
 9. Leave Enabled
 10 Choose Create